Marriage and Family Therapist Associate

 Practicing Since: 2021

 I work closely with clients who wish to reduce feelings of distress, improve their relationships, and feel empowered to problem solve.
 I see people as part of their ‘systems’; their history, family, culture, beliefs, current relationships and jobs…it’s an ecology, so any changes can improve the whole.
-I also enjoy working with families with members of all ages to increase communication and feelings of safety and acceptance through an attachment based, emotionally focused lens.
+I enjoy working with couples and families to increase communication and feelings of safety and acceptance through an attachment based, emotionally focused lens.